 2. Bottom of blog call to action

-Did you know that 30% of people buying a book on Amazon will buy a second book from the list “Customers who bought this item also bought”.
+Did you know that 30% of people buying a book on Amazon will buy a second book from the list “Customers who bought this item also bought”?
 Why not use the same strategy in your blog?

 3. Social shares

 One of the easiest ways to increase traffic to your blog is to have readers share it on social media.
-Click To Tweet`

-6. Sidebar CTA
+4. Sidebar CTA

 The sidebar CTA is an invitation to grow your list, usually in return for receiving a gift, or “lead magnet”.

-Many of the mailing list tools, like Mail Chimp (called a signup form) or Convertkit (create form) make it super easy to design and load the “widget” box, complete with image of your gift, into your website.
-The full sequence of events, like Thank You page, optin confirmation email, etc are easy to set up.
+Many mailing list tools like MailChimp or Convertkit make it easy to design and load the “widget” box into your website.
+The full sequence of events, like the thank you page, opt-in confirmation email, etc., is easy to set up.

-Some of the most popular popup plugins are Optin Monster, ConvertPlus, or WP Subscribe Pro.
+Some of the most popular pop-up plugins are OptinMonster, ConvertPlus, and WP Subscribe Pro.